seanballais/seanballais.github.io/_posts/2015-07-31-5-lessons-learned-from-developing-a-school-election-system.md

 This experience taught me to be prepared for anything, even for sudden requests.
 This can make some programmers a bit cranky (or maybe make them do some table flipping).
 Their hard work wasted for nothing.
 But we need to do this (okay, maybe not) for the benefit of our clients.
 We're serving them anyway and make their respective endeavors successful.
 Who knows?
 We are probably the reasons why our clients are having a good time.
 We make them happy, you become happy *\*ka-ching\**.
 Win-win!

 ####4) Check Before You Apply
-Okay, first of all, this item is shorter than the other items.
-There, we're good. *On with the show!*

 During the last week I spent developing the app, I was making changes to the code.
 As usual, I always use a version control system for these things, notably Git.
 I usually have three active branches: the **master** branch for the latest stable code; the **develop** branch for the latest unstable code; and a branch I create when developing features and fixes, and writing a few changes.

 However, on one occasion during the week, I forgot to create a branch for the minor changes I was writing in the code.
 I then discovered that I was making changes on the `develop` branch.
 I panicked.
 I don't know what to do.
 I felt helpless.
 I can't create a new branch with the changes.
 I had to push my changes first before checking out a new branch.
 Helplessly, I pushed the changes to the `develop` branch.